baezortega/mutree/README.md

 The pipeline is composed of the following steps:

  1. __Adapting the input__

     Treesub is used to adapt the input FASTA alignment to a format that is compatible with the tools employed by the pipeline.

  2. __Maximum likelihood tree construction__

     RAxML is used to build a maximum likelihood (ML) phylogenetic tree from the input alignment.
 This is by far the most expensive step of the pipeline.
 By default, rapid bootstrapping (with an extended majority­rule consensus tree stop criterion) is performed prior to the ML tree search, which employs a GTR substitution model plus a Gamma model of rate heterogeneity (`-f a -m GTRGAMMA -# autoMRE -x 931078 -p 272730` configuration; see the [RAxML manual](http://sco.h-its.org/exelixis/resource/download/NewManual.pdf)).
 However, custom RAxML options can be specified through the muttree `-r` option.
 Custom options must be specified between quotes (e.g. `-r "-m GTRGAMMA -# 10 -p 12345"`), and must include all the options required for running RAxML, __except__ for the options `-s`, `-n`, `-w` and `-T`, which cannot be used.

  3. __Rooting the tree__

     Treesub is used to root the ML tree by the outgroup sequence, which should be the first sequence in the input alignment FASTA file.

  4. __Performing ancestral sequence reconstruction__

     The PAML `baseml` command is used to estimate tree branch lengths and perform ancestral sequence reconstruction.
-The default baseml options, which are in the file [treesub-TCG/resources/baseml.second.ctl](treesub-TCG/resources/baseml.second.ctl), are tuned for the analysis of coding sequence alignments, so modifications are not encouraged (see the [PAML manual](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf)).
+The default baseml options, which are in the file [muttree/treesub-TCG/resources/baseml.second.ctl](treesub-TCG/resources/baseml.second.ctl), are tuned for the analysis of coding sequence alignments, so modifications are not encouraged (see the [PAML manual](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf)).
 However, the path to a file with custom options can be specified using the muttree `-p` option.
 The custom file cannot include the variables `seqfile`, `treefile` or `outfile`.

  5. __Annotating the tree__

     Treesub is used to annotate the mutations occurring in each branch of the tree, based their reconstructed ancestral sequence.
 Mutations are assessed for their amino acid changes.

  6. __Identifying recurrent mutations__

     Finally, the input gene table is used to map each mutation to the gene (CDS) where it occurs, and any group of non-synonymous mutations affecting the same gene are marked as recurrent.
 A new tree is produced showing only the identified recurrent mutations in its branches.

-Each one of the pipeline steps will generate an intermediate folder within the specified output directory, and a log file within the logs folder (also inside the output directory).
-The logs folder also contains the global pipeline log, as well as the checkpoint file, which is used to record the current stage of the pipeline and can be modified in order to restart the execution in any given step: when re-running muttree with the same output folder as before, execution which be resumed in the step that follows the last step recorded in the checkpoint file.
+Each one of the pipeline steps will generate an intermediate folder within the specified output directory, and a log file within the 'logs' folder (also inside the output directory).
+The 'logs' folder also contains the global pipeline log, as well as the checkpoint file, which is used to record the current stage of the pipeline and can be modified in order to restart the execution in any given step: when re-running muttree with the same output folder as before, execution which be resumed in the step that follows the last step recorded in the checkpoint file.

-The pipeline's final output will be stored in a folder named Output, and will be consist of:
+The pipeline's final output will be stored in a folder named 'Output', and will be consist of:

 * A tab-delimited text file containing the information for all the identified mutations in the tree.